-Based on the students' feedback, in the digital version of the programme, more knowledge is needed about "how to deal with students with behavioral problems".
+Based on the students' feedback, more knowledge is needed about "how to deal with students with behavioral problems".
 This is a very important topic in the field of special needs as many teachers are afraid of deviant behavior and class disturbances.
 Therefore, an elective course would be appropriate.

 Opportunities for students to get involved as teaching assistants, research assistants or volunteers need to be expanded.
+Right now, it seems that there are very limited possibilities and almost no students are participating.